- Half-day Australian outback experience, from Sydney

 What You Can Expect

-Upon arrival at Tobruk, Australian stockmen on horseback welcome you to the scenic ranch.
-Head to Drover’s Camp where you learn how to make traditional stockman’s tucker: billy tea and damper, both prepared directly on the campfire.
-Damper is bread cooked on the fire; to make billy tea, the pot is swung around at arm’s length so the tea leaves settle on the bottom prior to drinking.
+Australian stockmen on horseback welcome you to the ranch when you arrive.
+Your first stop is Drover’s Camp, where you learn to prepare traditional stockman’s tucker (food): damper and billy tea, both prepared directly on the campfire.
 Hear about the history of Tobruk and the life of a stockman as you sip your morning tea and snack on damper served with butter and syrup.
+Watch how billy tea is made, which includes swinging the pot at arm’s length to make the tea leaves settle prior to drinking.
+Damper is bread cooked over the heat of the flames.

 Oven-roasted potatoes and pumpkin